DavixDevelop/TerraLidar/README.md

 - Navigate to the file_directory line (line: 65)
 - Here replace the path with your path to the folder where your .tif files are located
 - Save the script and run it
-- It may lag a bit at the start and at the end but let it run.
+- It may lag a bit at the start and the end but let it run.
 Again, this can take a while
 - The script outputs the progress into the Log Messages panel
 - Once It's done QGIS will send you a notification